gofilipa/python-for-text/_sources/intro.md

 Want to talk Python or another digital project or tool?
 Sign up for a [consultation with Digital Scholarship](https://bit.ly/ds-consults) at Princeton.

-For other workshops and reference materials on computational methods at Princeton University, check out the [Research Computing](https://researchcomputing.princeton.edu/).
+For other workshops and reference materials on computational methods at Princeton University, check out [Research Computing](https://researchcomputing.princeton.edu/).

 ## Sources
 This curriculum is inspired by the [Graduate Center Digital Initiatives](https://gcdi.commons.gc.cuny.edu/) Python workshop from the [Digital Research Institute](https://github.com/GC-DRI).